Nedramrez/to-do-list/README.md

-# To Do List: Project 1 - List Structure
+# To Do List: Project 2 - Add and Remove Items

 ![microverse icon](https://img.shields.io/badge/Microverse-blueviolet)

-> This simple web page will be built using webpack and served by a webpack dev server.
+> In this project, I implement the CRUD (create, read, update, delete) methods.
+All the elements of the user interface are fully functional.

 ## Built With

 - JavaScript ES6
 - HTML
 - CSS
+- webpack

 ## Live Demo